Skip to content

 Each integration has its own setup flow (typically entering an API token or OAuth).
 Once connected, the integration automatically registers tools that the agent can invoke during tasks.

-openkoi daemon <action>
+openkoi daemon [action]

 Manage the background daemon.
 The daemon runs scheduled skills (e.g., daily summaries) and watches integrations for incoming messages.
+When run without an action, shows an interactive picker.

 ActionDescription